 Function Theoretical part Practical part 1 st Class Cableski Judge JC1 Written questions on how to organize and lead a competition and concerning the Cableski Technical Rules.
 To succeed the candidate is required to obtain 80% of the total number of points available.
-The use of the rulebook (neutral without any notes in it) is allowed.
-2 nd Class Cableski Judge JC2 Written questions concerning the Cableski Technical Rules.
+The use of the rulebook (neutral without any notes in it) is allowed. at least 4000 points and 10 2 nd Class Cableski Judge JC2 - JC2 JC2 is a 2nd Class two- event Cableski Judge Written questions concerning the candidate's knowledge of the Cableski Technical Rules.
 To succeed the candidate is required to obtain 80% of the total number of points available.
 The use of the rulebook is not allowed.
-Writing trick runs, 10 passes of at least 2500 points and 10 passes of at least 3500 points in each pass.
+A candidate not passing the practical trick reading exam, but clearly passing the theoretical exam, may become 2nd Class two-event Cableski Judge. at least 2500 points and 10 passes of at least 3500 points in each pass.
 Each such pass with two or more errors will be counted as a failure.
 Judgements of whether or not a trick is valid or is not valid, even if the Jury disagrees, are not considered errors.
-Working during competition as an assistant of event judge at a jump measuring system.
-International Cableski Homologators HC1 HC2 Written questions concerning the homologation parts in the Cableski Technical Rules.
+Working during competition as an International Cableski Homologators HC1 HC2 Written questions concerning the homologation parts in the Cableski Technical Rules.
 A Homologation Dossier, including record applications will be completed.
 To succeed the candidate is required to obtain 80% of the total number of points available.
 The use of the rulebook is not allowed.
-Measurement of a slalom and jump course.
-Set up and check an officially recognized jump measurement system.
 International Cableski Scorers SC1 Written questions concerning the calculation parts in the Cableski Technical Rules, including memorizing the commonly used trick values.
 To succeed the candidate is required to obtain 80% of the total number of points available.
 The use of the rulebook is not allowed.
 Cableski International Scorer at a homologated Cableski Competition and demonstrating his ability to carry out all Cableski International Scorer